 Reschedule to another time.
 You can postpone a scheduled maintenance event in two ways:

 - Specific time.
-This lets you choose any specific time within one week after the originally scheduled maintenance time.
+This option lets you choose any specific time within 28 days after the originally scheduled maintenance time.

 To reschedule maintenance, see rescheduling planned maintenance.

 To keep maintenance brief, Cloud SQL uses a maintenance failover workflow that largely resembles our automatic failover workflow for highly available instances.

 - Set up an updated VM with the new software.